fpigeon/gatsby-blog/pages/pages/resume/index.md

 <p class="position">Web Developer, AM Digital - Ft.
 Worth, TX</p>

-* Full stack web development using Linux, Apache, mySQL, and PHP
+* Full stack web development using Linux, Apache, MySQL, and PHP
 * Part of the web development team for the Digital Agency

 #### MAY 2014 - Present